TheOdinProject/curriculum/web_development_101/project_installations.md

 1. If you are using a Macintosh, follow the instructions on [Moncef Belyamani's blog](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/).
 2. Otherwise, do the [Railsbridge Installfest](http://installfest.railsbridge.org/installfest/) for your system.
-3. Even if you didn't use the Railsbridge installation instructions, verify your installation by following their instructions for [creating and deploying a sample Rails app](http://installfest.railsbridge.org/installfest/create_and_deploy_a_rails_app).
+3. Even if you didn't use the Railsbridge installation instructions, verify your installation by following their instructions for [creating a sample Rails app](http://installfest.railsbridge.org/installfest/create_a_rails_app) and then [deploying it](http://installfest.railsbridge.org/installfest/deploy_a_rails_app).
 4. Typing `$ ruby -v` on your command line (ignore the $, it stands for the prompt) should output something that includes `2.0.0` or a similar number.  `$ rails -v` should give you something like `4.0.0`.

 ## Checklist